Cost of Living in Portugal vs the United States

 Decision Framework: Who Benefits Most

-Portugal's cost structure is strongest for Americans paid from outside the local economy, retirees with stable income, and founders or consultants reducing burn while keeping external revenue.
+Portugal's cost structure is strongest for Americans who are paid from outside the local economy, retirees stretching stable income, and founders or consultants who benefit from reducing personal burn while maintaining external revenue.
+It is weaker for Americans who need local salary growth, rapid career scaling, or a move that preserves a fully American spending pattern in a new country.

 Yonduur Perspective